 - 1.2 The relevant types of personal data, the individuals these personal data refer to and the types of processing of personal data being undertaken are set out below:

 Users details including the name and contact details are stored to provide access to the system and personalisation.
 The mobile telephone number is used for interaction and notifications, while the email is additionally used to identify the user in the system.
 Where jobs are shared, the email may be used to provide a call to action or application path.
 All connections to 3rd party systems made by the user are made through official APIs and 3rd party tokens are stored.

-- “Data Protection Legislation” means the EU General Data Protection Regulation and all other applicable laws and regulations relating to the processing of personal data and privacy.
+- “Data Protection Legislation” means the UK General Data Protection Regulation, the Data Protection Act 2018 and all other applicable laws, regulations, code of practice or guidance issued by the ICO or any applicable UK regulator from time to time relating to the processing of personal data and privacy.